prof-rossetti/internet-technologies/exercises/website-hosting/exercise.md

 ## Instructions

-### Forking a Repository
+### Copying a Repository Template

 Sign in to GitHub and navigate to the professor's [Student Site](https://github.com/prof-rossetti/student-site) repository.
 This repository contains an "index.html" file and other HTML files which comprise a basic website.

-Click the "fork" button to create a copy of the repository under your own control.
-Navigate to your forked repository's homepage on GitHub, if necessary.
+Use this repository as a "Template" to create a copy of the repository under your own control.
+Navigate to your repository's homepage on GitHub, if necessary.

 Great, now you have some example website code.